nerdschoolbergen/introduction-to-javascript/bonus-1/README.md

 :pencil2: In `bonus1.js`, do the following:
 - Find out how to query the DOM  for `ul` (list) elements and assign the result to a variable.
-- Do the same for the text field element.
+- Do the same for the text field (the `input`-field of type `text`) element.
 - Do the same for the `form` element as well.
 - Declare a function called `submitFormHandler` that takes an `event` parameter and logs it to the console.
 - **:exclamation: in the `submitFormHandler` function, call `event.preventDefault()` as the last action in the function.** This is to prevent the submit event from "bubbling up" to the browser and refreshing the page.
 	* Register the `submitFormHandler` you just declared as an event listener on the `form` element, listening for `submit` events.
+	* `console.log` the output of the event.
+See if you can find a way to extract the value of the text-field.
+(Hint: Check out `event.target`).
+	* Once you have identified the source of the content for the text-field, print its content using `console.log`, inside of your `submitFormHandler`.

-- Type something into the input box and click "Add".
+	* Write something into the input box and click "Add".
 You should see the text you typed in to the input box displayed in the JavaScript console.
+	* Find out how to query the `ul` element in the DOM, and try appending a value to the list (Create a new `<li>` element, and append it to the `ul` element).

 ### 5.2.2 - Creating tasks

-When the user submits the task a new `<li>` element should be added to the bottom of the list.
+You will see that just appending text to the list does not look very nice.
+We will dynamically create `<li>`-elements which contain a checkbox and a label, like the entries you can see in the `bonus1.html`.

+:exclamation: Tip: Check out the `setAttribute`-function on DOM-elements.
+[MDN Docs](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute).

 :pencil2: To do this, add a new function called `createTaskElement` which takes the description (the user input) as a parameter.
 Inside the function:
 	* Create a new list element (`<li>`)
 	* Create a new input element of type checkbox